davoodrahmanifard/davoodrahmanifard.github.io/_posts/2021-12-12-Portfolio-selection_python.markdown

 >Note that in order to simplify the evaluation, we assume that the returns are normally distributed, therefore can be described by its mean and variance.
 If this assumption is violated, there would be additional characteristics such as skewness and kurtosis.

 ## Python codes
-First, we define two classes as class stock and class portfolio with required function in each class.
+First, we define two classes as class stock and class portfolio with required functions in each class like the following:

 ```python
 import numpy as np